alphonce-otieno-odhiambo/HOTLINE-BLINKNEWS/README.md

 Alphonce Otieno Odhiambo
 ## DESCRIPTION
 The pp is a flask base appliction that gets the news API and displays real time articles from major news station all over the World
+## USER STORIES
+You will be able to see...: